Delta Lake, Performance Optimization, Z-Ordering, Data Compaction, Query Performance

 OPTIMIZE operations rewrite data, incurring compute and storage costs:

-• Storage: Temporary 2x storage until old files are vacuumed (VACUUM command)
+Storage: Temporary 2x storage until old files are vacuumed via the VACUUM command (removes old file versions)

 Advanced Techniques